Dimension-free Bounds for Sum of Dependent Matrices and Operators with Heavy-Tailed Distribution: Introduction

-We study a non-asymptotic upper bound of deviations of the average of multiple random matrices (or operators) from its expectation.
-Suppose that we observe a sequence of $n$ random matrices $M_1,..., M_n$ that is potentially high-dimensional, dependent, and heavy-tailed.
-We are interested in evaluating a deviation of its empirical mean from its expectation $\Sigma:= \Ep[M_1]$ using an operator norm $\|\cdot\|$ for matrices, that is, we study the upper bound on the following value for each $n$:
+We study non-asymptotic upper bounds on the deviations of the sums of multiple random matrices (or operators) from its expectation.
+Assume that we observe a sequence of $n$ random, symmetric matrices $M_1,\ldots, M_n$ that are potentially high-dimensional, dependent, and heavy-tailed, but have a common expectation $\Sigma:= \Ep[M_\ell]$.
+We are interested in evaluating the deviation of their empirical mean from the expectation $\Sigma$, measured in terms of the operator norm $\|\cdot\|$ for matrices.
+Specifically, we want to derive an upper bound of the following value for each integer $n$:

-This problem is foundational and important; moreover, it has a variety of applications, with the most typical example being the estimation of covariance matrices.
-Let $Y_1,... ,Y_n$ be a sequence of random vectors; then. we can estimate its covariance matrix $\Sigma = \Ep[Y_1 Y_1^\top]$ using the empirical mean $n^{-1} \sum_{\ell = 1}^n M_\ell $ by defining $M_\ell = Y_\ell Y_\ell^\top$.
+This problem is foundational and important; moreover, it has a variety of applications, the most typical example being the estimation of covariance matrices.
+Let $Y_1,\ldots ,Y_n$ be a sequence of random vectors; then, we can estimate its covariance matrix $\Sigma = \Ep[Y_1 Y_1^\top]$ using the empirical mean $n^{-1} \sum_{\ell = 1}^n M_\ell $ by defining $M_\ell = Y_\ell Y_\ell^\top$.
 This setup can easily be applied for estimating Fisher information matrices, for example.
-Other applications include estimation of adjacency matrices of random graphs \citep{oliveira2009concentration}, a signal recovery of the compressed sensing \citep{donoho2006compressed}, and linear regression of overparameterization \citep{bartlett2020benign}.
-With the growing importance of data in the modern data science, it is increasingly becoming important to study the upper bound with various settings, such as high-dimensional and more complex distributions and dependencies.
+Other applications include estimation of adjacency matrices of random graphs \citep{oliveira2009concentration}, signal recovery in compressed sensing \citep{donoho2006compressed}, and linear regression under overparameterization \citep{bartlett2020benign}.
+Considering the increasing variety of data in modern data science, it is expedient to study the upper bound in various settings, including dependent or heavy-tailed observations $M_\ell$.